-If an emergency occurs on campus, of either a medical or security nature (dealing with destruction of College property, building, intruders, etc.), students should call 911 (no money is needed at a pay phone to dial 911), and then call the Campus Security Office (extension 4204).
-If dialing from a campus phone, you would also dial 911.
-There is no need to dial a 9 before the 911.
+If an emergency occurs on campus, of either a medical or security nature (dealing with destruction of College property, building, intruders, etc.), students should call 911 if using a campus phone and then call the Campus Security Office (extension 4204).
+There is no need to dial a 9 before 911.
+If using a cell phone, students should call the Pepper Pike Police Department's emergency line at 216-831-1424 and then Ursuline's Campus Security Office at 440-449-4204.
 All emergencies will be reported to Security and the Director of Compliance and will be investigated, if appropriate.